microsoft/vscode-docs/docs/python/debugging.md

     ```
 1. Create a `launch.json` configuration using the **Attach (Remote Debug)** configuration as a template.
 Make sure the port value matches what's in the source code above.
 1. Add `"preLaunchTask": "python"` to `launch.json`.
 1. From the Command Palette, run the **Run Build Task** command.
-This opens the Tasks output window where you see various messages.
+This command opens the Tasks output window where you see various messages.
 1. Once you see the message "Google App Engine has started; ready to attach the debugger," start the VS Code debugger using the remote debugging configuration.
 1. Set breakpoints where you want, then start the browser to start the app.